Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 Still Not Sure Which GLP-1 Program Is Right for You?

-The Medicare GLP-1 Bridge is a big deal — the first time in over 20 years that Medicare beneficiaries can access weight-loss medications at an affordable price.
+The Medicare GLP-1 Bridge is a significant development — the first time in over 20 years that Medicare beneficiaries can access weight-management medications at an affordable price.
 But it's not the only path, and it's not the right fit for everyone.

-Whether you qualify for the Bridge, need to use regular Part D for a covered indication, want to plan for BALANCE in 2027, or need a telehealth option that starts today — the right program depends on your BMI, your health conditions, your budget, and your timeline.
+Whether you qualify for the Bridge, need to use regular Part D for a covered indication, or need a telehealth option that starts today — the right program depends on your BMI, your health conditions, your Part D claims history, your budget, and your timeline.

-Take our free 60-second matching quiz to find your personalized GLP-1 path
+Take our free 60-second quiz to check which Medicare GLP-1 pathway may apply

-Take the free GLP-1 matching quiz →Related Guides
+Take the free GLP-1 path quiz →Related Guides

 This guide is for informational purposes only and does not constitute medical advice.
 Always consult with your healthcare provider before starting any medication.
 The RX Index may receive compensation from providers mentioned on this page.
 This does not influence our coverage — we recommend based on program quality, pricing, and patient fit.